 Authorization and/or Supervision Policy

-Access Establishment and Modification Policy
+Access Control Policy

 PROCEDURES

-The Security Officer [and each Department HIPAA Security Liaison] must implement procedures to establish, document, review and modify each workforce member’s right to access EPHI.
+The Security Officer [and each Department HIPAA Security Liaison] must implement procedures to establish, document, review and modify each workforce member’s right to access ePHI.
 These procedures include the following responsibilities:

-It is the responsibility of each supervisor or manager to authorize access to systems and networks containing EPHI for each of their subordinates.
-Workforce members are not permitted to authorize their own access to EPHI or be granted authorization from another supervisor.
+It is the responsibility of each supervisor or manager to authorize access to systems and networks containing ePHI for each of their subordinates.
+Workforce members are not permitted to authorize their own access to ePHI or be granted authorization from another supervisor.

-It is the responsibility of each supervisor or manager to ensure that the access granted for each of their subordinates to EPHI meets the minimum requirements for their roles.
+It is the responsibility of each supervisor or manager to ensure that the access granted for each of their subordinates to ePHI meets the minimum requirements for their roles.

-It is the responsibility of each supervisor or manager to review the access granted to EPHI for each of their subordinates, adjusting their access rights as their roles change.
+It is the responsibility of each supervisor or manager to review the access granted to ePHI for each of their subordinates, adjusting their access rights as their roles change.

 The Security Officer [and/or each Department HIPAA Security Liaison], at his or her own discretion, may conduct further background checks into an employee’s past before allowing an employee access to ePHI, including but not limited to credit history checks, criminal record checks and employment history verification

-The Security Officer [and/or each Department HIPAA Security Liaison] may modify a workforce member’s access to EPHI in his or her discretion.
+The Security Officer [and/or each Department HIPAA Security Liaison] may modify a workforce member’s access to ePHI in his or her discretion.

-The Security Officer [and/or each Department HIPAA Security Liaison] will maintain an inventory of users authorized to access EPHI.
+The Security Officer [and/or each Department HIPAA Security Liaison] will maintain an inventory of users authorized to access ePHI.

 The Security Officer [and/or each Department HIPAA Security Liaison] will document any changes to a user or workforce member’s access rights on the inventory of users.